by The Urban Blabbermouth

 The women are guy-watching too.
 It's fair.
 One or two look me over as I look them over.
 Wonder what passes through their minds, “Hmm, yummy!”

 My reverie is disturbed by a couple arguing.
 They are yelling at each other.
 The lady screams, “Take a look at this pussy,” and she pulls up her tee and pulls down her sweat pants.
 I see lady bits that I should not see.
 She flashed so quickly it’s all over before I can take a picture.
-I am guessing the man has other female interests and the lady wanted to show him what he would miss after she threw him out.
+I am guessing the man has other female interests and the lady wanted to remind him what he would miss after she threw him out.

 My cell phone chimes in the midst of this excitement.
 Work calls.
 It’s a text of my daily To Do list from the Company.